Last updated on December 16th, 2021 at 10:29 am

 Sources in the Conspiracy-Pseudoscience category may publish unverifiable information that is not always supported by evidence.
-These sources may be untrustworthy for credible/verifiable information, therefore fact checking and further investigation is recommended on a per article basis when obtaining information from these sources.
+These sources may be untrustworthy for credible/verifiable information; therefore, fact-checking and further investigation is recommended on a per article basis when obtaining information from these sources.
 See all Conspiracy-Pseudoscience sources.

-Overall, we rate GMWatch a moderate conspiracy website and quackery level pseudoscience source based on the consistent promotion of anti-GMO propaganda that does not align with the consensus of science.
+- Overall, we rate GMWatch a moderate conspiracy website and quackery level pseudoscience source based on the consistent promotion of anti-GMO propaganda that does not align with the consensus of science.

 Factual Reporting: MIXED

-Country: United Kingdom World Press Freedom Rank: UK 33/180
+Country: United Kingdom (33/180 Press Freedom)

-According to the GMWatch about page they “accept donations from individual supporters as well as NGOs, charitable foundations, and trusts.
-In 2015–2018 GMWatch received funding from Friends of the Earth Europe, the Sheepdrove Trust and the JMG Foundation.
+According to the GMWatch about page, they “accept donations from individual supporters as well as NGOs, charitable foundations, and trusts.
+In 2015–2018 GMWatch received funding from Friends of the Earth Europe, the Sheepdrove Trust, and the JMG Foundation.
 In 2018–2019 GMWatch received funding from the Sheepdrove Trust.”

 Analysis / Bias

 Overall, we rate GMWatch a moderate conspiracy website and quackery level pseudoscience source based on the consistent promotion of anti-GMO propaganda that does not align with the consensus of science.
-(D. Van Zandt 11/24/2019)
+(D. Van Zandt 11/24/2019) Updated (12/16/2021)